ViktoriyaED/PWProject/README.md

 In order to use the framework:

 - Fork the repository.
-- Clone, i.e, download your copy of the repository to your local machine using
+- Clone, i.e, download your copy of the repository to your local machine
 - Import the project in IntelliJ IDEA.

+- Create a copy of the file 'config.properties.TEMPLATE' located in the 'src/test/resources' folder.
+- Place this copy in the same location, removing the '.TEMPLATE' from its name.
+- In the newly created file 'config.properties', specify the username and password.

 ## Languages and Frameworks